-Easter Egg Cake Ideas: Discover What’s Inside This Eggstraordinary Treat!
+Easter Egg Cake Ideas: Crack Open This Eggstraordinary Treat!

 This stunning Easter ‘cake’ packs a seriously tasty surprise… underneath all that stunning icing, this delicous treat from the fabulous Mich Turner is packed with Maltesers, Mini Eggs, marshmallows, biscuits, and chocolate!
 A fantastic way to spoil the family this Easter, we think this is the perfect excuse to stock up on yummy Easter treats… we recommend buying one pack for the recipe, and one for yourself!